 Our Analysis and Test Results

 This jacket is intended for frigid temperatures, insulated with 750 fill European grey goose down.
-We had no problems wearing this pleated style parka with a light layer underneath during cold winter days.
+We had no problems wearing this pleated-style parka with a light layer underneath during cold winter days.

-There were some features to this jacket that helped keep us warm, but some things were also lacking.
-The oversized hood was great, but there is no way to adjust it to have it be a tighter fit on windy days.
+Some features of this jacket helped keep us warm, but some things were also lacking.
+The oversized hood was great, but there is no way to adjust it for a tighter fit for better wind protection.
 We were able to fit a beanie underneath the hood, which allowed for a snugger fit.
 One feature that always helps with keeping us warm in the winter is the internal cuffs in the sleeves.
 The Seyla has elastic cuffs that make the fit around the opening a bit tighter.

 One thing we noticed about the Arc'teryx Seyla is that it does run a bit big.
 We originally ordered a medium and had to return it for a small.
 When we tested the medium, we noticed that cold air got in at the bottom of the bell shape and loose fit.
 You may want to try this jacket on at the store if you are concerned about the sizing.

 Water-resistant, but not waterproof, this jacket isn't intended for heavy wet weather.
-When tested in light snow and rain, it held up, but then became saturated after an extended time outside.
-This jacket is warm, but we wouldn't recommend it for someone that doesn't live in a very wet climate like Portland or Seattle.
+When tested in light snow and rain, it held up for a while but became saturated after an extended time outside.
+This jacket is warm, but we wouldn't recommend it for someone that lives in a very wet climate like Portland or Seattle.

-Instant style points go to the Arc'teryx Seyla for its simplicity, while still maintaining ample warmth on some below-freezing days this winter.
-With three colors to choose from Whiskey Jack (gray), black, and flux (which is more of a dark maroon, then it appears in photos), we easily wore this jacket to the gym, out to dinner or running errands around town.
+Instant style points go to the Arc'teryx Seyla for simplicity while maintaining ample warmth on some below-freezing days this winter.
+We easily wore this jacket to the gym, out to dinner, or running errands around town.
 The pleated exterior with no bells and whistles makes this jacket highly versatile.

-More often than none we forgot to take of this jacket when coming inside the cold.
-Comparable to a lightweight sleeping bag, this jacket is lightweight, warm, stylish, and very comfortable, but a bit more stylish.
+We would often forget to take off this jacket when coming inside from the cold.
+It is like wearing a lightweight sleeping bag because it is so light, warm, and very comfortable, but a bit more stylish.

-The main feature of this jacket is its warmth to weight ratio.
-Being one of the lightest, wet warmest jackets we tested, Arc'teryx nailed it with the Seyla.
-The exterior pocket doesn't have any fleece inside them, which is a common feature on the jackets we test.
-This small feature is a game-changer on cold days.
+The main feature of this jacket is its warmth-to-weight ratio.
+As one of the lightest, warmest jackets we tested, Arc'teryx nailed it with the Seyla.
+The exterior pocket doesn't have any fleece inside them, a common feature on the jackets we test.
+This minor feature is a game-changer on cold days.
 Slipping your hand into a cozy pocket makes all the difference, especially on chilly days, and we would have liked to see it included.

-There is a double-sided zipper that allows access from both ends and is also nice to use on days that were a bit warmer, and we needed more airflow or even more mobility.
+A double-sided zipper allows access from both ends and is also nice to use on days that were a bit warmer or when we needed more airflow or mobility.

 Over the two months that we tested this jacket, we didn't see many feathers escaping at the stitching.
-The outer material is made of nylon and is quite thin, so it's essential to keep that in mind.
-We did get snagged while wearing this coat in a heavily treed area and it caused a tear.
+But the outer material is made of nylon and is quite thin, so it's essential to keep that in mind when wearing this jacket.
+We did get snagged while wearing this coat in a heavily treed area, and it caused a tear.

 The outer material has a DWR water-resistant coating and isn't intended to be worn in heavy wet weather.
 When we tested it in light snow, it handled well.

-This jacket falls towards the more expensive side out of all the jackets we tested.
-Yes, it is incredibly warm and insulated with 750 fill grey goose down, it's lightweight and very comfortable, but for the price, you don't get a ton of features.
-We did enjoy testing this jacket, its simple style was easy to dress up or down depending on what we were doing, but keep in mind, it's not waterproof and isn't intended to be worn in wet weather.
+This jacket falls towards the more expensive side out of all the women's jackets we tested.
+Yes, it is incredibly warm and insulated with 750 fill grey goose down, it's lightweight and very comfortable, but you don't get a ton of features for the price.
+We did enjoy testing this jacket.
+Its simple style was easy to dress up or down depending on what we were doing but keep in mind that it's not waterproof and isn't intended to be worn in wet weather.
 If you are willing to spend in this price range and are in the market for a more durable coat to wear in all types of weather, we recommend the Fjallraven Nuuk.
 If lightweight comfort is important to you, the Outdoor Research Coze Down Parka is a good option to consider.

 — Liz Williamson